The Links, Incorporated was founded by two young Philadelphia visionaries and seven of their friends on November 9, 1946.

 In addition to the two founders, the original members of the Philadelphia Club were Links Frances Atkinson, Katie Green, Marion Minton, Lillian Stanford, Myrtle Manigault Stratton, Lillian Wall, and Dorothy Wright.
 The club elected Margaret Hawkins as president, Sarah Scott as vice president, Myrtle Manigault Stratton as recording secretary, Frances Atkinson as corresponding secretary, and Dorothy Wright as treasurer.
 The first National Assembly was held in Philadelphia in 1949.
 Delegates were present from Atlantic City, Baltimore, Central New Jersey, Petersburg, Philadelphia, Pittsburg, Raleigh, Saint Louis, Wilmington, Delaware, and Wilson Rocky Mount-Tarboro Chapters.
 The Links organization was incorporated in 1951.

-Today, The Links, Incorporated celebrates more than 71 years as one of the nation’s oldest and largest volunteer service organizations composed of extraordinary women who are committed to enriching, sustaining and ensuring the cultural and economic survival of African-Americans and other persons of African ancestry.
-There are more than 16,000 members in 292 chapters located in 41 states, the District of Columbia, the Commonwealth of the Bahamas, and the United Kingdom.
+Today, The Links, Incorporated celebrates 75 years as one of the nation’s oldest and largest volunteer service organizations composed of extraordinary women who are committed to enriching, sustaining and ensuring the cultural and economic survival of African-Americans and other persons of African ancestry.
+There are more than 16,000 members in 299 chapters located in 42 states, the District of Columbia, the Commonwealth of the Bahamas, and the United Kingdom.

 Our Chapters are distributed among four geographic areas:

-Alabama, Bahamas, Florida, Georgia, Louisiana, Mississippi, North Carolina, South Carolina
+Alabama, Bahamas, Florida, Georgia, Louisiana, Mississippi, North Carolina, and South Carolina

 Connecticut, Delaware, Maryland, Massachusetts, New Jersey, New York, Pennsylvania, Rhode Island, Virginia and Washington, D.C.

-Arkansas, Illinois, Indiana, Iowa, Kansas, Kentucky, Michigan, Minnesota, Missouri, Nebraska, Ohio, Oklahoma, Tennessee, West Virginia, Wisconsin
+Arkansas, Illinois, Indiana, Iowa, Kansas, Kentucky, Michigan, Minnesota, Missouri, Nebraska, Ohio, Oklahoma, Tennessee, West Virginia, and Wisconsin

-Alaska, Arizona, California, Colorado, Hawaii, Nevada, New Mexico, Oregon, Texas, Washington
+Alaska, Arizona, California, Colorado, Hawaii, Nevada, New Mexico, Oregon, Texas, and Washington

 Our members work toward the realization of making the name “Links” not only a chain of friendship but also a chain of purposeful service.